trizz/insomnia-plugin-xdebug-switch/README.md

 ![](./screenshot010.png)

+### Setting the IDE Key
+By default the Xdebug IDE key is set to `INSOMNIA`.
+In most cases there's no need to change this, but if you'd like to use your own IDE key, just add the key `ide-key` with as value your IDE key to your environment.
+For example: `{ "ide-key": "PHPSTORM" }`.

-This plugin is inspired by the [insomnia-plugin-xdebug](https://gitlab.com/stoempdev/insomnia-plugin-xdebug) plugin.
+> This plugin is inspired by the [insomnia-plugin-xdebug](https://gitlab.com/stoempdev/insomnia-plugin-xdebug) plugin.